Piekary Śląskie

-Piekary Śląskie (Piekary) is a city in Silesia in southern Poland, near Katowice.
+Piekary Śląskie (Piekory) is a city in Silesia in southern Poland, near Katowice.
 One of the core cities of the Metropolis GZM – metropolis with a population of 2 million.
 Located in the Silesian Highlands, on the Brynica river (tributary of the Vistula).

 It is situated in the Silesian Voivodeship.
-Piekary Śląskie is one of the cities of the 2.7 million conurbation – Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
+It is one of the cities of the 2.7 million conurbation – Katowice urban area, and it lies within the greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
 The population of the city is 54,226 (2021).

 Piekary is a spiritual center of Upper Silesia, a Marian shrine which is a pilgrimage site for thousands of the faithful, and a mining town.